-F. DRAINAGE WATERS
+F. DRAINAGE WATERS CLASSIFICATION

 Waters within this classification are intended strictly for the drainage of agricultural lands, agricultural irrigation, livestock watering, industrial cooling, or process water supplies.
 Waters classified as Drainage Waters may contain a transient population of aquatic life when there is suitable habitat for survival of aquatic life.
 However, typical conditions within these waters are not adequate to support the reproductive cycles for fish and other aquatic life.
 Waters in this classification can include, but are not limited to, wholly artificial canals or ditches, waterbodies or ditches located behind or influenced by a control structure, or waters which are part of a water control or water management system.
 One or more of the 40 CFR 131.10(g) factors apply to waters in this class.
-Waters within this classification share the same water quality criteria as Fish and Wildlife waters with the exception of any modified criteria (narrative or numeric) that have been established for a waterbody or waterbody segment.
+Waters within the exception of any modified criteria (narrative or numeric) that have been established for a waterbody or waterbody segment.
 Waters in this classification Waters that meet the Drainage Waters criteria shall also be suitable for fish consumption and secondary contact recreation.
-Waters classified as Drainage Waters must also protect the attainment of water guality standards within downstream waters.
+Waters classified as Drainage Waters.